-- not reflective of other developments and approaches in welfare system, [36] - unfair as child support is currently retained on an unequal basis, and - not child-centric because the money collected to help meet the costs of raising the child does not benefit the child or family.
+- not reflective of other developments and approaches in welfare system, and create tension with the purpose of the Child Support Act 1991 and Social Security Act 2018, - unfair as child support is currently retained on an unequal basis, and - not child-centric because the money collected to help meet the costs of raising the child does not benefit the child or family.
 This is inconsistent with the policy intent and does not provide a positive incentive for liable parents to meet their child support obligations.

 In many countries, child support payments are passed on in part or in full to parents with children receiving welfare payments.
-New Zealand stands out internationally in not passing on any child support, unless child support payments exceed welfare payments or, for example, re-partnered clients.^{38,39}
+New Zealand stands out internationally in not passing on any child support, unless child support payments exceed welfare payments or, for example, re-partnered clients.^{39,40}

 In New Zealand, recent analysis suggests pass-on would improve outcomes following separation of parents.
-Pass-on would reduce the decline in living standards, ameliorating poverty rates, and reducing the gap in the impact of separation between parents with care of children (mostly women) and paying parents (mostly men).40
+Pass-on would reduce the decline in living standards, ameliorating poverty rates, and reducing the gap in the impact of separation between parents with care of children (mostly women) and paying parents (mostly men).41